Erythritol: Your Top 5 Questions Answered

 Now we’re getting to the good stuff!
 Before purchasing anything, one of the first questions you should ask is, how will this benefit me?
 Here at PBCo, we’re always seeking out the good stuff.
 Here are five fantastic benefits of consuming erythritol:

-- Anti-diabetic properties: Erythritol makes an excellent sugar replacement for people with diabetes as it doesn’t increase the levels of glucose or insulin in your body.
+- Anti-diabetic properties: Erythritol makes an excellent sugar replacement for people with diabetes as it doesn’t increase glucose or insulin levels in your body.
 This is because 90% of it is readily absorbed into the bloodstream and excreted through the urine.

 - Helps in weight loss and management: Erythritol has an exceptionally low glycaemic index of zero; therefore, adding it to your baking and beverages may minimise the blood glucose build-up that can trigger weight gain.